pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

    or
    >>wout = change_crystal(win, alignment_info);

+The second form of this routine returns aligned ``sqw`` object.
+The object is filebacked if pixels data are too big to be loaded in memory.
+The second form is mandatory if you are applying alignment to ``sqw`` object in memory.

-where ``win`` is misaligned ``sqw`` file or ``sqw`` object and ``alignment_info`` was determined on the :ref:`Step 2<Step_2_misalignment_correction>` described above.
+Here ``win`` is misaligned ``sqw`` file or ``sqw`` object and ``alignment_info`` was determined on the :ref:`Step 2<Step_2_misalignment_correction>` described above.

-This procedure modifies lattice parameters and adds alignment matrix to the pixels data.
+``change_crystal`` procedure modifies lattice parameters and adds alignment matrix to the pixels data.
 When ``change_crystal`` is used on ``sqw`` file, pixels themselves are not modified so the alignment procedure is very fast.
-Pixels will be aligned whenever they are loaded or manipulated (e.g. accessing pixel data, cutting, plotting, etc.).
+Pixels will be aligned whenever they are loaded or manipulated
+(e.g. accessing pixel data, cutting, plotting, etc.).
 The pixels alignment is combined with other transformations, usually performed during pixels manipulations, so the speed of majority of such operations is not affected.
 The actual slow-down in operations with aligned file occurs when some advanced algorithms use pixels range (e.g. ``mask_pixels`` based on a range).
-Pixels range is invalidated when pixels are realigned, so such algorithms have to calculate this range.
-This may take substantial time.
+Pixels range is invalidated when pixels are realigned, so such algorithms have to calculate this range first, which may take substantial time.
 Majority of Horace users do not need to use such algorithms so may work with fast-realigned files without any noticeable hindrance.

 If you are following :ref:`iterative process<StepA>` above, after validating your alignment revert your alignment at :ref:`Step D <StepD>` applying: